Free · No sign-up · No jargon

 Does this include the State Pension?

-The retirement income figure adds the current full State Pension (around £11,500 a year) on top of income drawn from your private pot, assuming a complete National Insurance record.
-The pot value itself is your workplace/private pension only.
+The retirement income figure adds the current full new State Pension (£12,548 a year for the 2026/27 tax year) on top of income drawn from your private pot, assuming a complete National Insurance record.
+The pot value itself is your workplace or private pension only.
+Bear in mind the State Pension only starts at your State Pension age (66 to 68 depending on when you were born), even if you retire earlier.

 Is my data safe?